projectdelphai/panorama-tab-groups/README.md

 - Drag and drop tabs and groups between windows (maybe)

 ### Waiting for API
-- Tab and tab-strip hiding
+- Tab and tab-strip hiding (coming in v59)
 - Import/restore backup

 ### Impossible